jaegertracing/jaeger-client-java/jaeger-core/README.md

 #### Configuration via Environment

-It is also possible to obtain a `com.uber.jaeger.Configuration` object configured using properties specified as environment variables or system properties.
+It is also possible to obtain a `io.jaegertracing.Configuration` object configured using properties specified as environment variables or system properties.
 A value specified as a system property will override a value specified as an environment variable for the same property name.